8Ginette8/wsl.biodiv/README.md

 - __wsl.gam__
 - __wsl.maxent__
 - __wsl.gbm__
-- __wsl.multi.fit__
+- __wsl.flex__

-Flexibly fit various types of functions but let framework take care of resampling, meta-info storage, and file saving. wsl.multi.fit basically allows supplying any possible model, however, there may be problems with prediction/evaluation for exotic functions.
+Flexibly fit various types of functions but let framework take care of resampling, meta-info storage, and file saving. wsl.flex basically allows supplying any possible model, however, there may be problems with prediction/evaluation for exotic functions.

 #### Arguments